xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ```
 System.out.printf("Hello, %s.
 Next year, you'll be %d", name, age);
 ```
-Each of the format speci ers that start with a % character is replaced with the corre- sponding argument.
+Each of the format specifiers that start with a % character is replaced with the corresponding argument.
 The conversion character that ends a format speci er indicates the type of the value to be formatted

 [Conversions for printf](http://alvinalexander.com/programming/printf-format-cheat-sheet)

 -

-In addition, you can specify  ags that control the appearance of the formatted output.
+In addition, you can specify flags that control the appearance of the formatted output.

 ```
 System.out.printf("%,.2f", 10000.0 / 3.0); // 3,333.33